 Berlin's tramway system is not only an efficient and cost-effective way to get around the city, but it also adds a pop of colour to any photo!
 If you want to make your Berlin landscape shot more Instagrammable, just wait for a tram to pass before you snap!

-27. The Christmas markets
+27. Berlin at Christmas

 The Gendarmenmarkt Christmas market is one of the most Instagrammable places in Berlin come December with classic star-topped tends and a seriously photogenic backdrop since it's located between three beautiful and rather significant buildings (The Deutscher Dom, The Konzerthaus and the Französische Friedrichstadtkirche).
 If you're in Berlin over the festive season, don't miss it!